Below are the answers to frequently asked questions regarding the Cell, Molecular and Cancer Biology Program at IU School of Medicine-Bloomington:

 Are there opportunities for a waiver of the non-refundable application fee?

 Yes, you may request a fee waiver for the application through the B1G Academic Alliance.
-Additional opportunities for application fee waivers are available through the Indiana University Graduate School.
-For more information, contact Judy Post.
+Additional opportunities for application fee waivers may be available through the Indiana University Graduate School.
+For more information, contact Jackie Breeding.

 Can I apply online?

 Yes, students apply through the Indiana University Graduate School as described on the Applying for Admission page.

 Can I contact individual faculty about the CMCB program if I am interested in their work?

 Yes!
 Program faculty are happy to receive emails from prospective trainees and to answer any questions about the work within their laboratory or the program in general.
 However, it is not required to contact faculty prior to application, and prior correspondence with faculty will not influence the admission decision.

 Can the IELTS be used in place of the TOEFL?

 Yes, the IELTS can be used in place of the TOEFL.
 For the IELTS, a score of 7.0 is recommended.